jesperpedersen/libfaults/doc/CONFIGURATION.md

 # libfaults configuration

 The configuration is loaded from either `$HOME/libfaults.conf` or `/tmp/libfaults.conf`.
+You can also specify the path to the configuration using the `LIBFAULTS_CONFIGURATION` environment variable.

 The configuration of `libfaults` is split into sections using the `[` and `]` characters.